-What seems to be generally agreed is that the
+What seems to be generally agreed is that

 Q What if ECT is not given?

 - You may take longer to recover.

 - If you are very depressed and are not

 - There is an increased risk of suicide if

 your depression is severe and has not been helped by other

 Q What are the alternatives?

-- If someone with severe depression declines
+- If someone with severe depression refuses

 depression will get better on their own, although being severely

 Deciding to have (or not to have) ECT

-Q Giving consent to having
+Q Giving consent to having ECT

-Like any significant treatments in
+Like any significant treatment in medicine

 the ECT to be done.

 consent at any point, even before the first treatment.